Plugin SDK Introduction

 Plugins are the most important building blocks of CKEditor.
-They provide all editor features, including user interface rendering, text manipulation, data input and output, etc. They are built on top of the base which is called the CKEditor Core, represented the CKEditor Core API.
+They provide all editor features, including user interface rendering, text manipulation, data input and output, etc. They are built on top of the base which is called the CKEditor Core, represented by the CKEditor Core API.

 A huge variety of plugins is provided by both the core CKEditor development team and the CKEditor developers community.
 The CKEditor Add-on Repository is the starting point to find and share them.
 See the Installing Plugins article for more information about how to add additional plugins to create a custom CKEditor build.

 Learning by example is always the best idea, so check our plugin tutorials that will show you how to create some basic plugins.